Understanding Carrier Oils: Your Complete Guide to Comedogenic Ratings & Fatty Acid Profiles

 Myth: "Oil-free is better for oily skin"

-Reality: The right oils can actually help regulate sebum production.
-Oily skin often lacks linoleic acid, which high-linoleic oils can provide.
+Reality: The right oils can actually help support a more balanced sebum feel.
+Oily skin often has lower linoleic acid levels, which high-linoleic oils can help address.

 Myth: "All oils clog pores"